Well Drilling, Mud and Sand Separator, ANSYS Fluent CFD Simulation Training

 Well Drilling Results & Discussions

-At the end of the solution process, two-dimensional and three-dimensional contours related to pressure, CMC velocity, drilling speed, CMC volume fraction, drilling volume fraction, vortex viscosity, turbulence kinetic energy, and mass flow are obtained.
+At the end of the solution process, two-dimensional and three-dimensional contours related to pressure, CMC velocity, drilling speed, CMC volume fraction, drilling volume fraction, turbulent kinetic energy are obtained.

 Reviews